mre/mre.github.io.v2/blog/2018-excel.md

 of memory.
 I refrained from playing minesweeper on it, so I mostly played pool or chatted with Evgeny.

-The next morning, my program was done.
+When I came to the office the next morning, my program was done.
 To my surprise, it scraped the entirety of SilverPages, and there were many thousands of entries in the list.
 I sent the document to my boss via E-Mail and then got back to playing minesweeper.